30

 With my day to day servant leader role model.

-Ugh what a self aggrandizing word.
-I can’t even look at it without cringing a little.
+Ugh what a self aggrandizing word I can’t even look at it without cringing a little.

 I first heard about servant leadership in the Girls Brigade when I was 9.
 You could literally not inhale without bumping into this phrase on the way, I think it was like a part of the creed or something.

 I pretty much never ever used that term aloud or in public because of how cliche / navel gazing it sounded.
-But when I was at Carrot, an engineering leader I really look up to — who role models servant leadership — talked about it in an interview and made me realize it was, unfortunately, the perfect way to describe what it stands for.
+But when I was at Carrot, an engineering leader I really look up to — who role models servant leadership — talked about it in an interview.
+Now I, insufferably, won’t stop going on about it.

-Feels weird and manipulative somehow to do something for the express purpose of eliciting a specific reaction in someone else who has the freedom to… not have that reaction.
+• Feels weird and manipulative somehow to do something for the express purpose of eliciting a specific reaction in someone else who has the freedom to… not have that reaction.

-Like … again, what if they don’t have that reaction?
+• Like … again, what if they don’t have that reaction?

-Will you feel they didn’t live up to their side of the bargain and be resentful?
+• Will you feel they didn’t live up to their side of the bargain and be resentful?

-Hello burnout - navigating land mines of “savior mentality”, or holding yourself to unnecessarily high standards
+• Hello burnout - navigating land mines of “savior mentality”, or holding yourself to unnecessarily high standards

-I think most of us will fall into these traps before we course correct.
+• I think most of us will fall into these traps before we course correct

-ASSK house arrest hunger strikes?
+• ASSK’s house arrest hunger strikes?

-Mandela years and years in prison?
+• Mandela years and years in prison?

 Objectors against servant leadership include:

-College curriculum: A class I took with Dr. Rosemarie Siino on different leadership styles specifically called out the futility of traditional servant leadership.
+• College curriculum: A class I took with Dr. Rosemarie Siino on different leadership styles specifically called out the futility of traditional servant leadership.
 This archetype often resorts to intense personal heroics to get things done + constant “walking the talk” may not be sustainable or effective.

-Founder breakout groups: I recently found myself in conversation with other founders who were discussing exactly how far one “should” go for our companies — and whether it was dumb, or respectable, to put too much of ourselves on the line given very real stakes.
+• Founder breakout groups: I recently found myself in conversation with other founders who were discussing exactly how far one “should” go for our companies — and whether it was dumb, or respectable, to put too much of ourselves on the line given very real stakes.
 (Assumption: This is a game but it’s also real life.)

-Do it for you — so you can lead with more conviction.
+• You do it for you — so you can lead with more conviction.

-It’s about holding yourself to your own highest standards, and being the kind of person you would want to follow.
+• This is about holding yourself to your own highest standards, and being the kind of person you would want to follow.

-(Why on earth would you do that?
+• (Why on earth would you do that?
 Well - who else is your life for?)

 -